greenelab/knowledge-graph-review/manuscript.md

 Semi-supervised learning [@xWET58su] and weak supervision [@EHeTvZht] are techniques that can rapidly construct large datasets for machine learning classifiers.
 Semi-supervised learning trains classifiers by combining labeled data with unlabeled data.
 For example, one study used a variational auto encoder with a LSTM network to extract protein-protein interactions from PubMed abstracts and full text [@hNMqMImK].
-This is an elegant solution for the small dataset problem, but requires labeled data to start.
+This is an elegant solution for the small dataset problem but requires labeled data to start.
 This dependency makes finding under-studied relationships difficult as one would need to find or construct examples of the missing relationships at the start.

-Weak or distant supervision takes a different approach that uses noisy or even erroneous labels to train classifiers [@EHeTvZht; @WYud0jQT; @vzoBuh4l; @9Jo1af7Z].
+Weak or distant supervision takes a different approach by using noisy or even erroneous labels to train classifiers [@EHeTvZht; @WYud0jQT; @vzoBuh4l; @9Jo1af7Z].
-Under this paradigm sentences are labeled based on their mention pair being present (positive) or absent (negative) in a database and, once labeled, machine learning classifier can now be trained to extract relationships from text [@EHeTvZht].
+Under this paradigm sentences are labeled based on their mention pair being present (positive) or absent (negative) in a database and, once labeled, a machine learning classifier can be trained to extract relationships from text [@EHeTvZht].
-For example, Thomas et al. [@kvlZD1mv] used distant supervision to train a SVM to extract sentences mentioning protein-protein interactions (ppi).
+For example, Thomas et al. [@kvlZD1mv] used distant supervision to train a SVM to extract sentences mentioning protein-protein interactions (PPI).
 Their SVM model achieved comparable performance against a baseline model; however, the noise generated via distant supervision was difficult to eradicate [@kvlZD1mv].
 A number of efforts have focused on combining distant supervision with other types of labeling strategies to mitigate the negative impacts of noisy knowledge bases [@Kry87kzn; @M5UWoN93; @xy08BzDf].
 Nicholson et al. [@19fr9ZRrA] found that, in some circumstances, these strategies can be reused across different types of biomedical relationships to learn a heterogeneous knowledge graph in cases where those relationships describe similar physical concepts.